argoproject/Argo/docs/api/inc/post-metaboxes.rst

    Add our prominence taxonomy meta box with custom behavior.

+   :param array $largoProminenceTerms: list of prominence terms

+   :see: largo_custom_taxonomies

 .. php:function:: largo_byline_meta_box_display()

    Contents for the 'byline' metabox

+   Allows user to set a custom byline text and link.

+   :global: $post

 .. php:function:: largo_layout_meta_box_display()

    Contents for the Layout Options metabox

+   Allows user to choose:
+   - the post template used by the post, if the current post is not a page
+   - the sidebar used by this post

+   :global: $post

 .. php:function:: largo_custom_sidebar_js()

-   Load JS for custom sidebar dropdown
+   Load JS for custom sidebar choice dropdown

+   :global: $typenow

+   :global: $wp_registered_sidebars

+   :global: LARGO_DEBUG

 .. php:function:: largo_custom_related_meta_box_display()

-   Content for the Additional Options metabox
+   Custom related meta box option

+   Allows the user to set custom related posts for a post.

+   :global: $post

 .. php:function:: largo_custom_disclaimer_meta_box_display()

-   Content for the Additional Options metabox
+   Disclaimer text area for the Additional Options metabox

+   If the post's disclaimer field is empty, then the default disclaimer is the option set in the theme options.

+   :global: $post

 .. php:function:: largo_top_tag_display()

-   Additional content for the Additional Options metabox
+   Metabox option to choose the top tag for the post

+   :global: $post

 .. php:function:: largo_top_terms_js()

    Load JS for our top-terms select

+   :global: LARGO_DEBUG

+   :global: $typenow

 .. php:function:: largo_prominence_meta_box()